ShopRunner/stork/README.md

 ### Configuration

-Apparate uses a `.apparatecfg` to store information about your Databricks account and setup.
+Stork uses a `.storkcfg` to store information about your Databricks account and setup.
 To create this file, run:
 ```
-apparate configure
+stork configure
 ```

 You will be asked for your Databricks host name (the url you use to access the account - something like `https://my-organization.cloud.databricks.com`), an access token, and your production folder.
 This should be a folder your team creates to keep production-ready libraries.
-By isolating production-ready libraries in their own folder, you ensure that apparate will never update a job to use a library still in development/testing.
+By isolating production-ready libraries in their own folder, you ensure that stork will never update a job to use a library still in development/testing.

 ### Databricks API token